 “I was irritated because it was hot, and I wanted to go home,” she said.
 “Six of my friends went home early.”

 Decisions about school closures depend on school administration and are based on several factors, including safety, facility conditions and whether meals can be served.
+Many schools follow similar emergency decision frameworks used during weather events or utility outages.
 In this case, the Academy’s cafeteria operated using a generator, allowing meal service to continue without interruption.

-Despite the challenges, teachers adapted to the situation in creative ways.
-Because classrooms no longer had air conditioning, several teachers, including theology teacher Leilani Asuncion, moved their lessons outside.
-Asuncion’s students took their religion tests outside of their third-floor classroom.
+Teachers adapted to the situation in various ways.
+With classrooms no longer air-conditioned, several teachers moved their lessons outside.
+Theology teacher Leilani Asuncion-Tagupa had students take their religion tests in front of their third-floor classroom.

 Japanese teacher Nami Grafia also relocated her Japanese 1 class to the outdoor tables near the Student Center.